Dental Radiology Certificate Program

 Due 2 weeks prior the start of classes

-Tuberculosis Screening: must be obtained within 3 months of the start of clinical rotations and annually thereafter.
-Students must receive either two-step Mantoux testing (PPD) or IGRA-serology (T-SPOT or Quantaferon Gold).
+Tuberculosis Screening: must be obtained within 3 months of the start of the program.
+Students must submit reports for either two-step Mantoux testing (PPD) or IGRA.
 Two-Step Mantoux test: The purpose of the two-step PPD is to rule out a false negative on the first test.
 Step 1: PPD implanted into forearm and 48-72 hours later, the student will have the test “read” and results are documented by the clinician.
 Step 2: One to three weeks later, a SECOND PPD is implanted into the forearm and 48-72 hours later, the student will have the test “read” and results are documented by the clinician.

 If the student has a positive PPD or IGRA screening, a chest x-ray must be obtained within 4 months of the start of the program and the chest x-ray report must be submitted to the Health and Wellness Center with a Positive Tuberculosis Test Questionnaire.
 The questionnaire is required to be completed annually for all students with positive tuberculosis screening.